nus-cs2103-AY2223S2/tp/docs/team/hingen.md

 - **UG Argument Formats**
   - Create an "Argument Formats" section that documents the required format of each argument's values
 - **Standardise UG Format**
-  - Define the convention that all members are to follow for the "Command Manual" section of the UG
+  - Define the UG "Command Manual" section convention that all members are to follow

 #### Team-Based Tasks